Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 VIN is split via four fuses:

-V_FUSED: 15A :  All on board power demands, other than those specified below
+* V_FUSED: 15A :  All on board power demands, other than those specified below

-VLC1_FUSE: 3A :  OUT3-OUT5 when the select jumper is on VIN
+* VLC1_FUSE: 3A :  OUT3-OUT5 when the select jumper is on VIN

-VLC2_FUSE: 3A :  OUT6-OUT8 when the select jumper is on VIN
+* VLC2_FUSE: 3A :  OUT6-OUT8 when the select jumper is on VIN

-VFUSED_IO: 300mA: VIN current for the Opto-isolated Output headers IO_5-IO_8
+* VFUSED_IO: 300mA: VIN current for the Opto-isolated Output headers IO_5-IO_8

 V_FUSED is distributed across the board as follows:

 * 12V Regulator
 * 5V regulator
 * OUT 0 - OUT 2 headers

+> If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
+See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
+>
+> OUT ports on the board should NOT be used to switch power to other boards directly.
+See the note at the end of the 'inrush current' section at the link above.
+{.is-info}

 ### 12V